 With a global net worth of $223 billion, the fast-food industry is among the strongest ones across the Globe.
-About 58% of Americans choose to dine outside their house at least once per week.
+About 58% of Americans choose to eating out of their house at least once per week.
 Approximately 80% of US citizens admit to eating out at least once every month.

 These stats reveal that visiting restaurants is an integral part of the American lifestyle.
 Should it be that way, though?
 A quick comparison of fast food vs home cooked meals shows that the latter is healthier and cheaper.
-Scroll down and learn what makes eating at your apartment your smartest choice in 2020.
+Scroll down and learn what makes cooking at home your smartest choice in 2021.

 Table of Contents

 People have all kinds of ideas and misconceptions that fast food is cheap.
 Restaurants use advanced marketing strategies to make consumers believe they’re getting top deals.
 Often, for $20, you can get an entire meal with condiments and a drink.

 This makes eating out sounds like a smart choice for your budget when you compare fast food vs homemade food.
 The truth is different, however.
 Families of four can save, on average, about $416 by eating at home at least once per week.
 Considering there are plenty of family meals under $20, dining out doesn’t make sense for those trying to save money.

 Even if you cook your own food in large quantities and have leftovers, home-cooking is cheaper.
 Leftovers are quickly turned into new dishes.
 Just check out these excellent meals you can cook with pumpkin after Halloween ends, for example!
 So, you won’t waste anything, and you will save cash at the same time.
 Meaning, the cost of fast food vs home cooked meals is much higher when all the factors are considered.

 Home Cooking Vs. Fast Food – Healthy And Unhealthy